 - A couple of Mountain House dehydrated camping food pouches.
 Mine has chili mac and spaghetti.
 You’ll need spoons or sporks to eat the food with as well.

 - Two inflatable ground mats (aka air mattresses).

 - A larger camping cup with more soup and tea.

 Next to the backup bag in the garage, I also have a plastic bucket with a week’s worth of Mountain House freeze-dried food in it.
 I figure that should be enough, at least to start.
 The entire state can’t go up in flames at once.
 No matter how badly the politicians seem bent on mismanaging California, I still have faith in the brave firefighters who live here.

 And there you go.
 That’s my system for being prepared away from home.
 My emergency bag weighs 21½ pounds (much of it food and water), which is the upper limit of what I can carry, but I could haul it about four miles if I really needed to.
 I’ve never had to, but I’m doing my best to cover all possible events.
 I can bug out and camp, I can car camp, I can stay in a motel, stay in my car, or just decide I would rather spend the night at a beautiful waterfall and go home in the morning.
 (Did that once at McArthur-Burney Falls, just this past September.)
-Remember the bit where I said my rule was that my preps had to make my life better now?
+My general guideline is that my preps have to make my life better now.

 Everyone’s bag ends up being tailored for their individual needs, but I hope mine is at least a starting place for yours.